 Should one ideally practise both mindfulness of the Rebirth Mantra and Mindfulness of Amituofo’s name on the deathbed?
 If we look at the 18th Vow of Amituofo again, we can rest be assured that mindfulness of his name alone will be enough.

 It is also worth noting that the focus of the Three Provisions of a sincere once evil person desperate for a safe rebirth on the deathbed can be much more powerful and focused than an average person in everyday life.
 Even if such a person has yet to attain perfect single-mindedness, one nevertheless has no doubt or second thoughts about other avenues of rescue.
 This leads to the arising of great Faith and Aspiration.
-While spending 12 great kalpas in a lotus flower might seem very long, this versus suffering innumerable kalpas beyond imagination in Avici Hell, after which one rises very slowly to the lower realms above, this is truly a great relief!
+While spending 12 great kalpas in a lotus flower might seem very long (which is only 12 days in Pure Land’s time), versus suffering innumerable kalpas beyond imagination in Avici Hell, after which one rises very slowly to the lower realms above, this is truly a great relief!